The disposable bedding you see featured in our Emerald City theme is HEMP!

 Long story very short, we've been researching beddings for over a year now.
 We'll be publishing a comprehensive, scientific study with some incredibly interesting findings later this year.
 But we wanted to let you know ahead of time about a great disposable bedding combination you can use in your kitchen areas (Cavy Cafes, Cavy Bistros, Cavy Grazers, Midwest Diners).

 Hemp has some great characteristics, but by itself, it's not ideal as it's not absorbent enough.
 But with a nice layer of hemp on top of a layer of wood pellets (plain wood pellets, no additives), it's a superior combination that will give you a longer time between cleanings and provides a super nice smelling and healthy topping for cavy comfort and happiness.

 Where and How Much?

 Trouble is, hemp isn't readily available in many places locally yet.
 But, those days are right around the corner as more and more farmers and distributors get into the hemp hurd business If you can find a local source, that will be a LOT cheaper, as the real cost of the product is in the $20 range.
 But since there is no such thing as free shipping and cost of shipping is baked into all products on Amazon, the current price is in the mid $60's.
 Be sure to get the big (33#) bags on Amazon (search "hemp bedding"), as anything less is pretty much useless and too expensive.
 It goes a long way.
-I buy a bale (big bag) about once every 6 months.
-And wood pellets maybe once every 4 months for two very well-fed guinea pigs.
-So, the cost works out to be about $9/month.
+I buy a bale (big bag) about once every 4-6 months.
+And wood pellets maybe once every 2-4 months for two very well-fed guinea pigs.

 Hemp + Wood Pellets